GokceKy/digital_awareness_app/README.md

   Users can securely log in or create an account using Firebase integration.

 - **Home Screen**
-  The home screen presents users with information on digital awareness and related topics, fetched from Wikipedia via an API.
+  The home screen provides users with information on digital awareness and related topics, sourced from Wikipedia via an API.
+Additionally, it includes emergency hotlines that users can tap to initiate a phone call directly.

 - **Training & Courses**
   The training and courses screen displays categorized cards on various topics.
 The information on these cards is sourced from the Firestore database, allowing users to navigate to the desired course.